oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 ...
 ```

 You could instead add the JWT verification to the API route guard, but the above method is fine for this tutorial.
-The `graphql-playground` shouldn’t be able to reach your API because it doesn’t have a token.
-To get a token, you’ll configure a simple frontend application to log you into Okta, then use that token to call your API.
+The `graphql-playground` shouldn't be able to reach your API because it doesn't have a token.
+To get a token, you'll configure a simple frontend application to log you into Okta, then use that token to call your API.

 If you just want to make sure your API is working, you can clone the frontend from the [public GitHub repo](https://github.com/cpave3/graphql-demo-frontend).
-You’ll need to insert your client ID and issuer URL in the `App.js` file, but it should work out-of-the-box.
+You'll need to insert your client ID and issuer URL in the `App.js` file, but it should work out-of-the-box.
 To build the frontend, read on.

 ## Building the frontend

-Since this is for testing purposes, you’ll build a simple frontend with React, the official Okta React library, and Apollo Client.
+Since this is for testing purposes, you'll build a simple frontend with React, the official Okta React library, and Apollo Client.

-If you don’t have Node.js and npm, you can get up and running with [nvm - node version manager](https://github.com/nvm-sh/nvm).
+If you don't have Node.js and npm, you can get up and running with [nvm - node version manager](https://github.com/nvm-sh/nvm).

 From the parent directory (that contains your Laravel project directory), run `npx create-react-app graphql-demo-frontend`.

 This will create a minimal React application for you to build your frontend.
 To install dependencies, run `npm install @apollo/client graphql @okta/okta-react @okta/okta-auth-js react-router-dom@^5.1.6`.

-The React app will have files in the `src/` directory, but most of them aren’t needed.
+The React app will have files in the `src/` directory, but most of them aren't needed.
 Delete them all and create the following files instead.

 ### index.js

 The `index.js` file mounts your React application onto its root DOM node, but it also handles the creation of Apollo Client, and fetches the Okta JWT from local storage.

-Note: Using local storage is fine for this tutorial, but don’t take this approach in production, because changes to the underlying libraries and how they store the token might break it.
+Note: Using local storage is fine for this tutorial, but don't take this approach in production, because changes to the underlying libraries and how they store the token might break it.

 ```js
 import React from 'react';